databricks-migrations/hadoop-profiler/README.md

 5. Make sure the Output extracts have the data extracted.

 **Daily extraction :**
-- Schedule profiler.sh to run daily for at least 2 weeks
+- Schedule profiler.sh to run daily for at least 2 weeks.
+- Frequency of Excution: YARN has a default log  aggregation and retention set as 10000 (yarn.resourcemanager.max-completed-applications)  and starts cleaning up the older application history.
+It is important to check this value and schedule the extracts appropriately to capture all the application.
 - Note:  At any given time, if there is a need to initial extract, delete the folder "ExtractTracker" with in the Profiler directory.

 >### 4. Output: